 The time frame for filing your lawsuit under the statute of limitations in Rhode Island is three years.
 That means you would have three years from the date of your loved one’s death to sue the at-fault driver.
 If the deadline passes but you attempt to file anyway, the court will most likely dismiss the case.

-Contact Law Offices of Ronald J. Resmini, LTD. Today
+Contact Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. Today

-The Warwick drunk driving accident attorneys of Law Offices of Ronald J. Resmini, LTD. will prioritize you and your family when you hire us.
+The Warwick drunk driving accident attorneys of Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. will prioritize you and your family when you hire us.
 We take cases like this seriously and will work hard to hold the at-fault driver accountable for their actions and seek the compensation you need to get on the road to recovery.
 We will provide you with the guidance and support you deserve to get through this devastating experience and achieve your legal goals.